justinsoong/utmrescue.js/README.md

 # utmrescue.js

-UtmRescue is a lightweight TypeScript/JavaScript library for capturing, storing, and retrieving UTM parameters in browser environments.
+UtmRescue is a lightweight browser library for capturing, storing, and retrieving UTM parameters in browser environments.
 It maintains first-party attribution while allowing for the addition of new UTM parameters.

 ## Features